-The Finance Bill, 2013 proposes to introduce a new section 115-QA to levy dividend distribution tax on an Indian company on buy back of its shares not listed in any recognized stock exchange.
-The tax payable shall be at the rate of 20% on the distributed income i.e. the consideration paid by the company on buy back of shares as reduced by the amount which was received by the company for issue of such shares.
-Corresponding amendment is being made in Section 10 by inserting clause (34A) to exempt income arising to a shareholder of buy back of shares of unlisted companies on which distribution tax has been paid under the above section 115-QA.
+6. Dividend distribution tax of 20 per cent on buy back of shares of unlisted companies company for issue of such shares.
+Corresponding amendment is being made in Section 10 by inserting clause (34A) to exempt income arising to a shareholder on buy back of shares of unlisted companies on which distribution tax has been paid under the above section 115-QA.
 This amendment is being proposed considering the fact that the consideration received by a shareholder on buy back of shares by the company at present is taxable as capital gain under section 46A of the Act.
-In view of this, many companies instead of paying dividend on which dividend distribution tax is payable, buyback the shares and the turn either claim exemption of the capital gain under various provisions of the Income Tax Act or such capital gain is taxed at a lower rate.
+In view of this, many companies instead of paying dividend on which dividend distribution tax is payable, buyback the shares and the shareholder in turn either claim exemption of the capital gain under various provisions of the Income Tax Act or such capital gain is taxed at a lower rate.
 To address this issue it has been proposed that company on such buyback of shares shall pay distribution tax.
-It is to be noted that this tax is payable on the difference between the consideration paid by the company for buy back of shares and the amount received by the company for issue of such shares irrespective of the fact whether the company has accumulated profit or not or the amount of accumulated profit.
-Thus this proposed provision goes even beyond section 2(22)(e) of the Act whereby amount advanced is considered to be deemed dividend only to the extent of accumulated profit.
+It is to be noted that this tax is payable on the difference between the consideration paid by the company for buy back of shares and the amount received by the company for issue of such shares irrespective of the fact whether the company has accumulated profits or not.
+Thus this proposed provision goes even beyond section 2(22)(e) of the Act whereby amount advanced is considered to be deemed dividend only to the extent of accumulated profits.